RaghuYelamkonda/Calculator/README.md

 #Assumptions/Limitations

-1. Main limitation with this project is it did not considered the overflow while doing calulation.
-We have to replace BigDecimal with double in the code to implement this.
-2. While running this from commandprompt you can not give spaces in the expression as java is going to take them as different arguments
+While running this from commandprompt you can not give spaces in the expression as java is going to take them as different arguments